 - Remove yourself from the situation To act objectively, you need to take a deep breath and don’t let your emotions creep into the decision-making process.
 If you need to repeat a mantra in your head to remind yourself, you can – something like ‘I am here to make sure everyone is safe.’

-- Be honest with yourself It’s easy to push feelings aside, especially if they’re the reaction we want.
-But, this isn’t the easy option.
+- Be honest with yourself It’s easy to push feelings aside, especially if they’re not the reaction we want.
+But, this isn’t an easy option.
 If something doesn’t feel right, chances are it isn’t.
 Acknowledge your feelings and let them guide you.

 - Keep a journal.
 Meditate every day.
 One of the most effective ways to tune into your intuition is through writing.
 It’s a form of self-expression and a great tool to help you see what you’re feeling.
 There’s great power in putting feelings down onto paper.
 It helps you to see the bigger picture and can remove blocks you’re not even aware of.
 Pair this with daily meditation to minimise ‘external noise’.
 When you’re about to make an important decision, take a moment to bring your mind back to this state.
 It’ll help you think clearly.